gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 In our scenario, we will use SSL to secure the web service and further, we will use Apache's Httpd.

 We first need to create certificates for use by the web service.
 The [following]({{< relref "InstallCertificatesHowTo.md" >}}) provides instructions for this.
-The created certificates can then be used when configuration the web service.
+The created certificates can then be used when configuring the web service.

 This HOWTO is designed to deploy Apache's httpd web service as a front end (https) (to the user) and Apache's mod_jk as the interface between Apache and the Stroom tomcat applications.
 The instructions